unjs/nitro/docs/content/2.deploy/providers/lagon.md

 lagon dev ./.output
 ```

-This is equivalent to `lagon dev ./.output/server/index.mjs -p ./.output/public`
+(this is equivalent to `lagon dev ./.output/server/index.mjs -p ./.output/public`)

 ### Deploy from your local machine